smhg/Propel2/README.md

 The `add()` method can still be used to set filter, but is deprecated in favor of `addFilter()`.
 Update values cannot be added using `add()`.

 ### UPDATE only affects one table per criteria
-*Affects manual use of Criteria::update() -  does not affect deletes through Propel*
+*Affects manual use of Criteria::update() -  does not affect updates through Propel*

 Propel allows to update multiple tables in the same query: